fdmarcin/MagInkDash-updated/README.md

    #define BATTV_LOW    3.4     // voltage considered to be low battery
    ```

-1. From the Arduino IDE, run the `inkplate/inkplate.ino` file when connected to the Inkplate.
+1. In the Arduino IDE, open the `inkplate/inkplate.ino` file and upload it when connected to the Inkplate.

 1. That's all!
 Your Magic Dashboard should now be refreshed every hour!